memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 ```

 To enable or disable PC sampling, we need to write to the DWT Control Register.
-Thankfully, libopencm3 has definition for this register[^libopencm3-dwt] and its fields which
+Thankfully, libopencm3 has a definition for this register[^libopencm3-dwt] and its fields which
 makes our life easy.

 To enable PC sampling: